Premier League: The Breakdown - Analyzing top players from Week 4

 Saturday 6 August

-10am: AFC Bournemouth 2-0 Aston Villa – WATCH FULL REPLAY – RECAP & HIGHLIGHTS
+10am: AFC Bournemouth 2-0 Aston Villa – FULL MATCH REPLAY – RECAP/HIGHLIGHTS

 Sunday 7 August